d4daveshep/cat-feeder/README.md

 "git commit" to commit new changes to local repo

 "git push" to push committed changes to GitHub

+"git checkout -f" to ignore any local non-committed changes

 ## crontab on raspberry pi to run every minute
 m h  dom mon dow   command